 9 Crazy Fun Things to do in Cancun

 On this last trip our family went looking for adventure and boy did we find it!
-After swimming through caves, zip lining, off-roading, rappeling and more we are ready to share our favorite things to do in Cancun with you!
+After swimming through caves, zip-lining, off-roading, rappelling and more we are ready to share our favorite things to do in Cancun with you!

 Selvatica which literally means: “pertaining to the jungle”, has been a fertile campground for explorers and adventurers from many bygone eras.

 These days, Selvatica is one of the world’s top adventure parks and is perfect for families!
 Head over there for the most adrenaline-pumping adventure of your life.
 While you are here you will do various types of adventure activities like zip lines, swim in a cenote, off-road through a mud track, and more.

 Your day starts early when they pick you up from your hotel.
 Depending on where you are staying it can take up to an hour to drive there.
 Once you arrive you are in for 5.5 hours of fun.